CosmWasm/cosmwasm/README.md

 ```
 (from [imports.rs](https://github.com/confio/cosmwasm/blob/master/src/imports.rs#L12-L17))

-You could actually implement a Web Assembly module in any language,
+You could actually implement a WebAssembly module in any language,
 and as long as you implement these 6 functions, it will be interoperable,
 given the JSON data passed around is the proper format.